baljo/n-back/README.md

 - **Starting game sound (file name)**: This is the sound that is played after the breathing period, use a valid file name, otherwise...
 - **Log file (Person ID will be added in front):**: Why not leave this as it is?
 In that case, if your name is e.g. `Amnesia` (or whatever is stored in the setting `Test person ID`, then the resulting log file name will be `Amnesia_log.csv`.

+## 4.1 Change the order of the existing settings?
+Change the text or default value of the settings?
+More settings needed?
+This is only for the bravehearted!
+Take a backup of `settings.txt` before, as it is this file you will mess around with!
+- If you only want to change the order of the settings in the settings menu, use Notepad or whatever text editor and move the settings around.
+DO NOT move or remove the first line!
+- Changing the text of a setting (= what is visible in the settings menu) you do by changing the **second** "column". **Everything** between the first and second comma (,) you can change to whatever text you like, so you can e.g. use spaces creatively as I have done.
+DO NOT use comma (,) in the text though, this would lead to too many commas in the line and something will for sure break.
+- The default value of each setting is last on each line, change this if you want.
+Remember, **you** are the error handling, not the program!
+- Next to last (= third "column") is the maximum amount of characters that can be written from inside the settings menu.
+If you e.g. need to have a veeery long path to a file or folder, you can increase it here.
+This setting has no other implications.
+- If you can code in Python, you can create and use your own settings.
+Just add a new line at any point in the file (not as very first line though), create an ID of your choice, e.g. `My_fancy_new_setting` and utilize this new setting in the code.
+This is the way I myself started from 3 settings and ended up with 30 so far, clever huh?
+--In the code you can search for e.g. `person = read_setting('Person')` to see how it works.
+The function `read_setting` expects a setting to be read, what you provide as input is the **ID** of your setting, thus in this silly example you would use `my_fancy_new_setting = read_setting('My_fancy_new_setting')`

 ## 5 Improvement recommendations for you to consider doing yourself!
 - Error control!
--- E.g., messing around manually with the settings file - unless you know what you are doing - will cause havoc!
+- E.g., messing around manually with the settings file - unless you know what you are doing - will cause havoc!
--- Also using invalid log filenames, letters instead of numbers (why would you do that?), or not following the instructions might cause interesting behaviour...
+- Also using invalid log filenames, letters instead of numbers (why would you do that?), or not following the instructions might cause interesting behaviour...

 - Supporting letters instead of/in addition to numbers in the game itself
 - Now the user needs to change the display resolution completely manually by giving x and y resolution.
 Change this so the user can select from a list of resolutions supported by the user's hardware.
 ## Credits